Skip to content

 Step 1: Turn Off the Fryer

 Safety first!
-Start by turning off the fryer to prevent any accidents.
-Allow the fryer to cool down before proceeding to the next step.
-This will ensure a safe and effective cleaning process.
+Begin by turning off the fryer to avoid accidents.
+Let the fryer cool down before moving on.
+This will help make cleaning safe and effective.

 Step 2: Filter and Drain the Oil